ID Theft and Fraud Continue to Grow – Here’s How to Prevent It

 Ignore Unsolicited Requests for Personal Information

-Mail Fraud Still Exists Beware
+Beware: Mail Fraud Still Exists

-The best way to defeat mail fraud, considered a felony since 1872, is to remain vigilant concerning your mail by collecting it as soon as possible or adding a lock to your mailbox.
+The best way to defeat mail fraud, considered a felony since 1872, is to remain vigilant about your mail by collecting it as soon as possible or adding a lock to your mailbox.
 When you know your billing cycles, you can tell whether an important bill has not arrived and then notify the utility in question.
 Getting a jump on potential identity theft can pay huge dividends.
 And, of course, always review your bills and credit card statements carefully, especially after traveling.

 In addition, place a hold on your mail delivery when leaving town because this is an especially critical time for door-to-door thieves to access your bills, statements, and other information.
 Rare is the neighborhood that has not been cased by identity and house thieves on a regular basis.

 Of course, one of the easiest ways to avoid mail fraud is to convert to e-billing with your various service providers whenever possible.
 Your bank can show you how to set up E-statements to eliminate the risk of your bank account information being found in the mail.
 At Envision, many of our customers’ bills can be delivered electronically directly through our online banking service.
-Check with you bank to see if they offer this service.
+Check with your bank to see if they offer this service.
 It is a convenient way to have as much of your information coming into one safe and secure spot.

 Keep Your Firewalls and Virus-Detection Software Up to Date

 Computers are essentially portals for information, and nobody is immune to hackers trying to infiltrate their systems to access vulnerable information.
-Also, given the convenience of public Wi-Fi, it’s easy to forget that computers, laptops and tablets are even more vulnerable in public spaces than in the privacy of our homes.
+Given the convenience of public Wi-Fi, it’s easy to forget that computers, laptops, and tablets are even more vulnerable in public spaces than in the privacy of our homes.
 Make sure your firewall and sharing settings are at their most secure when surfing the Internet in public.
 You can also forgo public Wi-Fi altogether by purchasing a portable private router to be used in public.